cygni/snakebot/app/docs/elasticsearch.md

 gameevent.

-Since it is not possible to change the mapping after it has been created it is import to define this before the server starts storing data.
+Since it is not possible to change the mapping after it has been created it is important to define this before the server starts storing data.

 ## Setting the index and mapping